erichVK5/image2footprint/README.md

 The user can add corner points to the top left and bottom right corners with the -cp command line flag, to assist with placement of the footprint on layouts of a defined size and with a pre-determined alignment.

-The utility can also export 2 bit graphics (black and white) as a square polygon per pixel in a gEDA PCB layout.
+The utility can also export 2 bit graphics (black and white) as a square polygon per pixel in the legacy gEDA PCB layout format.
 A gEDA PCB layout rather than a footprint is used because gEDA PCB footprints do not support polygon elements.
-The square pixels overlap by 0.1 mil to facilitate boolean polygon operations during subsequent export to gerber by PCB or pcb-rnd.
+The square pixels overlap by 0.1 mil to facilitate boolean polygon operations during subsequent export to gerber.
 The square pixel export format is useful for doing one colour at a time for an already dithered picture with an indexed palette.
 For example, a picture using black (silk), white (soldermask), brown (fibreglass) and silver (HASL Pb/Tin), can process the three-colour dithered layers one at a time as a black and white graphic, i.e. copper pixels:

 ![copper pixels](images/copper-squares.png)